arcaraynier/arcaraynier/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ... he
 - ⚡ Fun fact: ...
-I used to play violin
+I used to play violin.